JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 2.1:

 [Core]
+- Removed old Control Panel and replaced it with an integrated version of MCM
+- Removed old configuration menu and replaced it with an MCM config script
 - Added Inventory Sorter feature
 - Fixed various typos
 - Added missing vision effects to Lucky Shades
 - Various optimizations by utilizing new NVSE functions
-- Control Panel: Improved menu structure and hotkey menu to show the current hotkey instead of a generic "Custom"
 - Explosive Entry: Added trespassing alert when blowing up owned containers/doors
 - Explosive Entry: Fixed bug that would make the HUD icon appear for all explosions
 - Explosive Entry: Fixed bug where HUD icon would not disappear after reload